KerosuoLab/Shapemetrics/README.md

 ```
 <img src="images/tbud_ilastik_predmap_zproj.png" width="400">

-**Loading the original z-stack image in and visualizing it**
+**Load and visualize the original z-stack image**

-Original z-stack image is the membrane staining image.
+The original z-stack image is the membrane staining image.
 We use the same image as an input file to both Ilastik machine learning and our Matlab script.
-Make sure the format is .tif
+Make sure the format is .tif.
 ```
 imagename    = 'imagename.tif';
 original_img = 0*pred;